 This legacy is brought to you by: Maya Love (vocals, bagpipes, recorders, guitar).
 Daygan Robinson (mandolin, bouzouki, vocals), Sunny Davidson (bass, drum Kit, guitar, vocals), Kit Morgan (acoustic and electric guitar, oud), Gem Quinn (drum kit, bass, vocals)

-From September 2018 Emma will be studying for her MMus in Performance at the Royal Welsh College of Music and Drama, where she is looking forward to further developing her own musical voice and continuing to engage and inspire audiences from all backgrounds with her playing.
+From September 2018 Emma will be studying for her MMus Performance at the Royal Welsh College of Music and Drama, where she is looking forward to further developing her own musical voice and continuing to engage and inspire audiences from all backgrounds with her playing.

 Feral Beryl are variously, occasionally, in part or in whole, more than (but never less than) the beating of the excitingly unique and musically feral hearts of Sue Clare, Gemma White and Lucy May.
 Privileged to be joined by good friends and great musicians as the songs and times conjure up new and special moments, the Beryls promise to emerge from their individual (and/or collective) musical undergrowths with performances wild with originality, joyfulness, poignancy and energy.